michaelflore/todolist-app/architecture.md

 Material UI

-It comes packaged with default styles and uses emotion as its default styling engine Use the icons as well
+It comes packaged with default styles and uses emotion as its default styling engine Use the material icons as well

-Need @emotion/styled as well
+Need to install @emotion/styled as well

 # Styling